 What's changing:

-- Unified risk From now on, a more comprehensive approach combining in particular human losses and material losses related to fires, for a more coherent understanding of the danger.
+- Unified risk : From now on, a more comprehensive approach combining, in particular, human losses and material losses related to fires, for a more coherent understanding of the danger.

 These developments allow for a more precise and realistic assessment, facilitating the sizing of appropriate protections.